Occupation of Mongolia: Invasion

 Domestic politics in China soon changed the situation dramatically.
 The invasion had caused alarm for Zhang Zuolin, the powerful warlord of Manchuria, who was upset that such a large army was moved so close to his territory.
 He joined the chorus of critics such as Cao Kun and Wu Peifu calling for the removal of the Anhui clique.
 In July, they forced President Xu Shichang to remove Xu Shuzheng from his position.
 In response, Xu Shuzheng moved the bulk of his forces to confront his enemies in China.
 Both he and Duan Qirui were defeated in the ensuing Zhili–Anhui War.
 That left only a few Chinese troops in Mongolia without their leadership.

 Many of the Chinese troops during the occupation were Tsahar (Chahar) Mongols from Inner Mongolia, which was a major cause for animosity between Outer Mongols (Khalkhas) and Inner Mongols.
+But the main animosity was directed to Chinese soldiers who were not suitably paid by the Chinese Government.
+This led to profound looting and murdering of Mongols by Chinese troops in Urga and elsewhere.

-The Tüsheet Khan Aimag's Prince, Darchin Ch'in Wang, was a supporter of Chinese rule, but his younger brother Tsewang was a supporter of Ungern.
+The Tüsheet Khan Aimag's Prince, Daichin Chin Wang, was a supporter of Chinese rule, but his younger brother Tsewang was a supporter of Ungern.

 The Chinese sent a honghuzi-led band of Chahar Inner Mongols to fight against the Outer Mongols, but the Tushegoun Lama killed them.
 Both the Chinese army and Ungern's force contained Chahar Inner Mongol soldiers, who participating in kidnapping local Outer Mongol women in addition to looting and mutilating the Outer Mongols.
 The plundering Inner Mongol Chahars were recruited by the Chinese High Commissioner Wu Tsin Lao with the deliberate knowledge that they would engage in looting.
 Deserters, including Russians, from Ungern's forces were punished or killed by the Chahar Inner Mongols in Ungern's army.
 The Soviet Red Army crushed the Chahar Mongol unit of Ungern's forces.

 In October, the White Russian Baron Roman von Ungern-Sternberg swept into Mongolia from the north, fought many battles against the Chinese garrison stationed in Urga, and captured it in February 1921.
 There, he defeated the Chinese forces and restored Bogd Khan as monarch.
 Around the same time, the MPP engaged in its first battle against Chinese troops.
 After the defeat of the Chinese army, 2000 Chinese petitioned the Living Buddha to enlist in his legions.
 They were accepted and formed into two regiments, which wore as insignia the old Chinese silver dragons.